unisb-bioinf/causaltrail/README.md

 As soon as the discretisation information is specified, the user can continue with parameter learning by clicking *OK*.

-During parameter learning the *conditional probability tables (cpt)* for all nodes are computed.
+During parameter learning the *conditional probability tables (CPT)* for all nodes are computed.
-It is possible to look at the individual cpts of each node by right clicking on a node and selecting *Show CPT* in the popmenu.
+It is possible to look at the individual CPTs of each node by right clicking on a node and selecting *Show CPT* in the popup-menu.

 ![](Pictures/CPTGradeStudentNetwork.png)